a280558071/UC_Solvedby_BendersDecomp/README.md

-# Unit Commitment solved with/without BendersDecomp
+# Unit Commitment solved with/without Benders Decomposition
 You are suggested to read "UC.pdf" (in Chinese) for more information.
 This is a MATLAB program example for Unit Commitment problem.
 You could choose to solve it with/without Benders Decomposition (BD).
 The YALMIP function export() is used to export optimization model parameters for BD.